-350-42.B PHYSICAL HARDSHIP PROCESS AND CRITERIA FOR APPROVAL
+350-42.B PROCESS AND CRITERIA FOR APPROVAL

-Where it is found that unique physical conditions createundue hardship, the Planning Commission may vary theseregulations so that substantial justice may be done and the public interest secured; provided that such variation will not have the effect of nullifying the intent and purpose of these regulations.
-(12369 §1 7/18/79)When, owing to special conditions pertaining to the land in question, a literal enforcement of any of the requirements of this ordinance would be unreasonable, would cause undue hardship or when the applicant demonstrates that an alternative compliance measure will provide equal or better results, the authorized decision-making body may make such reasonable exception to such requirement as will not be contrary to the public interest and that the purpose and intent of this ordinance is observed.
+When, owing to special conditions pertaining to the land in question, a literal enforcement of any of the requirements of this ordinance would be unreasonable, would cause undue hardship or when the applicant demonstrates that an alternative compliance measure will provide equal or better results, the authorized decision-making body may make such reasonable exception to such requirement as will not be contrary to the public interest and that the purpose and intent of this ordinance is observed.
 All requests for waivers of modifications must be provided in writing and be part of the application for subdivision or land development approval.
 In the request for a waiver or modification, the applicant must: